andrzejczepiel/Kubernetes_cluster_installation_on_RHEL_8/README.md

     # hostname c1node1, hostname c1master  etc.

-Let's move one to next part which is preparing repositories for Docker and Kubernetes.
+Let's move on to next part which is preparing repositories for Docker and Kubernetes.
 I am using Docker engine and Kubernetes acts as an orchestrator of containers.

 Fist we will create repository file for Kubernetes